calebjenkins/FakeAuth/README.md

 See more of these examples in the [SampleWeb application](https://github.com/calebjenkins/FakeAuth/tree/main/Samples/FakeAuth.SampleWeb)

+### Testing with FakeAuth

+You can easily set/override the default claims that the webserver uses via the `ConfigureFakeAuthClaims(...)` extension method on the `IServiceCollection` interface.
+For an example of this, see the [TestWebApplication class](https://github.com/calebjenkins/FakeAuth/blob/main/Tests/FakeAuth.IntegrationTests/TestWebApplication.cs).

+In addition, the `HttpClient` class has an extension method called `SetFakeAuthClaims(...)` that allows you to set what specific claims FakeAuth will set for that specific
+`HttpClient` instance.
+For an example usage, see [this file](https://github.com/calebjenkins/FakeAuth/blob/main/Tests/FakeAuth.IntegrationTests/Non_Manager_AccessTests.cs).

 ### .NET 6

 In .NET 6 you are no longer required to use a StartUp class.
 You can still use FakeAuth directly in the [Program class](https://github.com/calebjenkins/FakeAuth/blob/main/Samples/nuget.SampleWeb6.0/Program.cs):